-- No more Gary Hamel and the likes.
+3. No more Gary Hamel and the likes

 The challenge: organize a conference without the big names.
 Or: give the big name a lot more room to present and interact with the audience.

-- No more unstructured small group discussions.
 If people want interaction they will get it.
-The solution: send them away in small groups with the question: “What does this mean for your organization?”.
+The solution: send them away in small groups with the question: “What does this mean for your organisation?”.
 In this way you can easily fill many hours and the cost of these sessions are low.

 The challenge: find ways to organize meaningful dialogue between the conference participants.